Mohamed Al Rowaihy

-Mohamed Al Rowaihy (Arabic:محمد الرويحي) (born 30 September 1985) is an Emirati footballer.
+Mohamed Salem Nasser Al Rowaihy (محمد الرويحي; born 30 September 1985) is an Emirati footballer.
 He currently plays as a goalkeeper for Dibba.

 Career

 Mohamed Al Rowaihy started his career at Dibba and is a product of the Dibba's youth system.

 Al-Fujairah

 On 15 May 2014 left Dibba and signed with Al-Fujairah.
 On 30 November 2014, Al Rowaihy made his professional debut for Al-Fujairah against Baniyas in the Pro League.

 Dibba Al-Fujairah

 On 23 May 2016 left Al-Fujairah and he returned to Dibba.
 On 17 January 2017, Al Rowaihy made his professional debut for Dibba against Emirates Club in the Pro League, replacing Fahad Al-Dhanhani.